KU-Wongnai/frontend/README.md

 Welcome to the frontend repository of KU Wongnai!
 Built with Next.js, this app elegantly showcases dynamic app routing.

+[kuwongnai.vercel.app/](https://kuwongnai.vercel.app/) is the live demo of this repository.

 ## 🧰 Technologies and Libraries

 - **Next.js**: Our foundational framework.